osavkovic/QuerySpecProlog/README.md

+# Query Specialization Algorithm Implemented in Prolog SWI

-#This folder contains supplementary material for our paper submission.
+This folder contains supplementary material for our paper submission.

 Specifically, it includes two Prolog files: